 Parents can encourage their children’s dreams when they remember that it’s not the specific dream that matters, it’s your children’s experience of creating, imagining, stretching and growing their ideas that is important.

 Encouragement is PEP’s middle name because it’s a powerful ingredient that smooths the way for a strong parent-child connection.
-Look for our 4-week online Encouragement class when it resumes in the New Year.
+Check out our 4-week online class offered monthly on Encouragement.